microsoft/finops-toolkit/docs-mslearn/toolkit/hubs/compatibility.md

 | Actual or Amortized costs (not both)      | 0.1 - 0.1.1 | {path}/{yyyyMM}/{dataset}      | 0.0.1 - 0.1.1 | Enterprise Agreement and Microsoft Customer Agreement                                                                                    |
 | Actual or Amortized costs (not both)      | 0.0.1       | {path}/{yyyyMM}/{dataset}      | 0.0.1 - 0.1.1 | Enterprise Agreement                                                                                                                     |

-¹ When storage paths update, there is a risk that re-exported data will land in a new place and might cause duplicate data.
+¹ When storage paths update, there's a risk that re-exported data lands in a new place and might cause duplicate data.
 To resolve, remove the old folders in the **ingestion** container.<br>

-² Older Power BI reports will not work with this combination of FinOps hubs version and exported datasets.<br>
+² Older Power BI reports don't work with this combination of FinOps hubs version and exported datasets.<br>

 <br>